 Identify your Influencers

-If you don’t already possess an intimate knowledge of your target market spend some time evaluating your existing content, websites, ads, and social channels.
+If you don’t already possess intimate knowledge of your target market, spend some time evaluating your existing content, websites, ads, and social channels.
 Who is clicking on your information, what do they interact most with, and what do they have to say about it?
 Use that information to determine who these people turn to on the web for information.
 Does your audience hang out with Jena Marbles or Forbes?
 Influencers for your space should clearly stand out.
 You’re probably already listing a few in your head right now.
-Once you’ve got your A list (the biggest, best, more impressive sources) put together a B list too.
-Working with the medium size blogs with small followings of loyal readers can produce wildly successful results.
+Once you’ve got your A list (the biggest, best, and most impressive sources), put together a B list too.
+Working with medium-sized blogs with small followings of loyal readers can produce wildly successful results.

 Reach out

-One of the biggest mistakes marketers make with influencer campaigns is reaching out to a blogger or writer they’ve never read and never interacted with before.
-Most bloggers aren’t fame hungry sell outs or starved for content.
+One of the biggest mistakes marketers make with influencer campaigns is reaching out to a blogger or writer they’ve never read or interacted with before.
+Most bloggers aren’t fame-hungry sell outs or starved for content.
 To get the mentions and features you’re looking for, you will need to build a relationship with that person before you ask for something.

 Partnerships and article placement